First-Year Interest Groups Program

 Make friends

-Studying together and helping each other, you’ll get to know the students in your FIG well, making your first semester easier.
+Studying together and helping each other, you’ll really get to know the other students in your FIG.

 📚

-Integrating ideas from different courses will help you learn in a more interesting and holistic way.
+Integrating ideas from different courses will help you learn in a more holistic way.

 🏆